mehrdadzarei/AutoRelocking_ECDL_Laser_by_Redpitaya/README.rst

 But it can be used in different cold atom applications, such as optical atomic clocks, transportable optical clocks, future satellite missions, space missions, and wherever you want to fully control the ECDLs.
-First of all I will explain a little bit about this machine then will explain how this web application is used to improved this machine.
+First of all I will explain a little bit about this machine then will explain how this web application is used to improve this machine.

 Introduction
 ****************************************

 We are working on Sr Optical Tweezer Machine for quantum computing and simulation.
-In the Fig. 1 you see a small view of this project, here Sr atoms are cooled down to level of micro kelvin or even less than that during laser cooling and magneto optical trapping (MOT).
+In the Fig. 1 you see a small view of this project.
+The Sr atoms are cooled down to level of micro kelvin or even less than that during laser cooling and magneto optical trapping (MOT).
 After cooling down, Sr atoms are trapped in optical tweezers, controlled by spatial light modulator (SLM) and acousto-optic deflector (AOD) to create different patterns of Sr atoms like Fig. 2.